-NB: Dates are accurate as of 1st November 2022 1 During the co-existence period, both MT and MX messages will be supported by the SWIFT infrastructure ^{} Following the ECB decision to delay the ISO 20022 migration of the Eurosystem to 20 March 2023, SWIFT announced (on 27 October 2022) that they too are delaying the start of the ISO 20022 migration to March 2023 (from the originally scheduled 20 November 2022 date).
-You can read the full statement on SWIFT's website.
-How to Prepare As published on swift.com in the 'Swift platform evolution: Connectivity guidance' document, all Banks are mandated to upgrade their messaging interface to support InterAct (store-and-forward) by March 2023 (previously November 2022).
-For institutions planning to use the API channel, a message interface is not required.
-You can define channel and format preferences for the transactions you receive through SWIFT's Transaction Manager platform; the platform will ensure interoperability between users of different data formats and connectivity channels.
+1 During the co-existence period, both MT and MX messages will be supported by the SWIFT infrastructure 2 Timelines are subject to be changed How to Prepare As published on swift.com in the 'Swift platform evolution: Connectivity guidance' document, all Banks have already mandated to upgrade their messaging interface to support InterAct (store-and-forward).
+You can now define channel and format preferences for the transactions you receive through SWIFT's Transaction Manager platform; the platform will ensure interoperability between users of different data formats and connectivity channels.
 Further considerations: Industry Testing Get ready to participate in industry testing as mandated by market infrastructures and SWIFT.
 If you use another Bank for clearing, please reach out to them.
 Archive Data Ensure that you are able to archive the rich ISO payments data as per your country regulations.
 Data Availability Create solutions to make enriched data available to your customers.
 Process & Systems Have processes and systems geared up to fulfil your Sanctions and AML controls based on new party fields in the chain Structured Data Start preparing to provide structured name and address information for your customers (Debtors).
 Training Training and awareness for internal staff on the new language.

 For Banks Sending / Receiving Payments to / from...

+Your Currency Provider

+Speak with your Currency Provider.
+Agree roadmap / migration timelines and expectations on message formats.
+(Transmitted either through SWIFT or non-SWIFT based channels).

+Clearing

-Your Currency Provider Speak with your Currency Provider.
-Agree roadmap / migration timelines and expectations Clearing Be ready to send / receive and align with the clearing market infrastructure based on their timelines SWIFT Minimum mandate to upgrade your messaging Interface to support InterAct (store-and-forward) ^{}Also includes NBFIs sending instructions via SWIFT HSBC's Adoption Plans What are we doing?
+Be ready to send / receive and align with the clearing market infrastructure based on their timelines

+HSBC's Adoption Plans

+What are we doing?

 HSBC are actively involved with SWIFT, and engaging with different market infrastructures as they migrate to ISO 20022.
+HSBC has successfully enabled its global network to receive and forward SWIFT CBPR+ messages in all its 50+ locations and to exchange ISO messages in the newly migrated domestic markets.
 We will align ourselves with the market requirements and delivery timelines set by different market infrastructures, and ensure we are well placed to comply with their respective adoption strategies, including any message types in scope for domestic payment scheme migrations.
 The Cross Border Payments and Reporting Plus (CBPR+) is a working group of experts nominated by the SWIFT community tasked with developing usage guidelines for ISO implementation by Banks for SWIFT cross border payments (find out more on SWIFT.com).
-The message implementation for Cross Border Payments will be driven by the scope of messages defined by CBPR+, baselined for March 2023 Implementation strategy - a two part approach HSBC's adoption strategy will be driven by two different approaches:
+The message implementation for Cross Border Payments is driven by the scope of messages defined by CBPR+.
+Implementation strategy - a two part approach HSBC's adoption strategy will be driven by two different approaches: